grannycart/by-sound-alone_source/beta-manuscript/6_Chapter.md

 "Honestly," said Percy, "this is a new record for her.
 By about five meters or so."

-"Though that's another half atmosphere..."
-Gregory said to himself under his breath.
+"Though that's another half atmosphere of pressure..."
+Bastian helpfully pointed out.

 "But look at the depth gauge," said Percy.
 "300 meters is the collapse depth.
 Still a bit of air between the needle and that point yet."

 [//]: # (### The sub with the ram comes around for another pass)

 "Sylvia!"
 Hemi yelled up from sonar, "they are coming around for another pass!"

 "I thought they turned off in a different direction!"
-She replied.

 "They did.
 They went out to about 1000 meters, dove to our depth, and are on approach again...
 500 meters and closing at high speed.
 I guess that sub commander changed his mind about pushing the limits of his boat."

 "OK boys," she said quietly before taking a deep breath, "we're going deeper."
 She pressed the dive alarm once again.
-"Bastian, full dive plane down, again."
+"Bastian, full dive plane down.
+Again."

 Bastian stuck his cigarette between his lips, wiped his palms on his pants, and grabbed the dive plane control wheel.
 He spun it all the way to the stop.